Versus the competiton:

 The seats were supportive and straddled the line between cushy and firm.
 I could never decide if they were too soft or too solid, but, as Goldilocks would say, they weren’t just right, either.
 There was plenty of headroom and legroom up front and in the backseat.
 The rear seats also recline.
 Rear passengers are treated to an upscale cupholder that exemplifies how superior even the most minute interior features are in the Vue.
 Usually such a feature is flimsy; in the Vue it’s a solid tray that glides out of the center console.

-The test car also had GM's upgraded navigation system ($2,145) and sound system ($325), but I've been pleased with the stock stereo in other new GM products.
+The test car also had GM’s upgraded DVD-based navigation system ($2,145) and sound system ($325), but I’ve been pleased with the single-disc stock stereo in other new GM products.

 There were a few interior oddities I still can’t wrap my head around.
 The center console that runs between the front seats, which contains two cupholders and a storage area, was extremely low to the car floor, meaning you have to reach down a bit to grab a drink.
 My wife, at 5 foot 6 inches, complained mildly about this, but I too had noticed it because it’s not the norm in most of today’s cars and SUVs.
 There’s also a small slot to the left of the steering wheel that’s designed for European tollway cards, which are basically the size and shape of a credit card.
 For American drivers, a paper toll ticket or parking-garage ticket could also fit in here, or perhaps a Starbucks card, but I wouldn’t advise anyone putting their credit card that close to the front window.